samukasmk/django_wallet/README.md

 ![.docs/gifs/docker-compose-up.gif](.docs/gifs/docker-compose-up.gif)

 ## Using the REST API
-After `docker-compose` has created the new containers you can access directly by URL: [http://127.0.0.1/transactions/](http://127.0.0.1/transactions/) from your preferred http client like `chrome browser`, `postman`, `curl`, `python requests` or others.
+After `docker-compose` has created the new containers you can access them directly by URL: [http://127.0.0.1/transactions/](http://127.0.0.1/transactions/) from your preferred HTTP client like `chrome browser`, `postman`, `curl`, `python requests`, or others.

 If you prefer, I've documented the API endpoints with Swagger and OpenAPI 3.

-To access you just need to access the root URL of django like:
+To access you just need to access the root URL of Django like:
 [http://127.0.0.1](http://127.0.0.1)
 and the system will redirect to the Swagger url at:
 [http://127.0.0.1/api/docs](http://127.0.0.1/api/docs)

-Example:
+**Example:**

 ![.docs/images/swagger-home.png](.docs/images/swagger-home.png)